BRAIN-Lab-AI/MultiCapCLIP-AR-Architectural-Enhancements-and-Arabic-Fine-Tuning-for-Multilingual-Visual-Captioning/README.md

 ### Loopholes or Research Areas
-- **Evaluation Metrics:** Lack of robust metrics to effectively assess the quality of generated images.
-- **Output Consistency:** Inconsistencies in output quality when scaling the model to higher resolutions.
-- **Computational Resources:** Training requires significant GPU compute resources, which may not be readily accessible.
+Despite the progress achieved by vision–language models such as CLIP and MultiCapCLIP, several research gaps remain unresolved:

+- **Evaluation Metrics:** Existing metrics (BLEU, CIDEr, ROUGE-L, METEOR) do not fully capture semantic grounding or visual relevance, limiting the ability to robustly judge caption quality.
+- **Output Consistency:** Zero-shot captioning models often produce unstable or generic captions when evaluated on higher-resolution images or unseen datasets.
+- **Computational Resources:** Full fine-tuning of large-scale models remains expensive and inaccessible for many research settings.

+These limitations highlight the need for a lightweight, computationally efficient architecture that can improve grounding without retraining the entire model.

 ### Problem vs. Ideation: Proposed 3 Ideas to Solve the Problems
-1. **Hybrid Training Strategies:** Investigating the optimal balance between unsupervised pre-training and lightweight supervised fine-tuning of specific components like the bridge.
+### 1. **Hybrid Training Strategies**
+Finding the optimal balance between frozen large-scale models and selectively trainable components.
+Our project focuses on updating only the attention bridge while keeping both the vision encoder (CLIP ViT-B/16) and text decoder (mBART) frozen.

+### 2. **Bridge Architecture Exploration**
-2.**Bridge Architecture Exploration:** The design of the attention bridge (number of layers, attention heads, query tokens) is a key area for research to find the most effective and efficient configuration.
+The configuration of the supervised attention bridge — including the number of layers, attention heads, hidden dimensions, and number of query tokens — directly impacts the model’s grounding capability.
+This architecture becomes a focused research area in our work.

-3.**Cross-Dataset Generalization:** Developing more robust evaluation protocols to measure a model's true ability to generalize to diverse, unseen visual domains and styles.
+### 3. **Cross-Dataset Generalization**
+To evaluate true generalization, we adopt strict zero-shot evaluation settings.
+The model is trained exclusively on COCO and tested on unfamilar datasets like Flickr30k without any domain adaptation.